-Wattblock was co-founded by Brent Clark and Ross McIntyre in 2014.
-They are joined by Jacky Zhong and Wilson Huang solar engineers plus a team of solar and low energy buildings specialists.
-For more information visit wattblock.com
+Wattblock was founded in NSW by Brent Clark and Ross McIntyre in 2014 to assist residential strata schemes reduce energy waste by up to 80%.
+The team has expanded into Queensland with Scott Witheridge environmental engineer and Jacky Zhong, data analyst plus a team of solar and low energy buildings specialists.
+Visit wattblock.com